“Don’t grow up. Grow forever.” — anonymous

 But the lifestyle of ragged claws scuttling across the floors of silent seas may not be as enviable as J. Alfred imagines.
 For the late bloomer, the path of the fully formed man of action may seem enviable — the glamour of an instinct-driven life ensconced in an attractive exoskeleton, the imagined lives of square-jawed muscular types stepping out of glossy magazine pages and action films — and yet there is much to be said for being a mutating introvert, not yet identified with a glossy exterior on a path of unhesitating action.

-The more evolved animals seem to take longer before they are ready to hit the ground running.
-Human development can slow and stagnate, stretch out too long, but it can also end too soon, and we have the prematurely adult types, those whose identity has been locked and loaded since middle school or high school.
-They are not experiencing prolonged adolescence; they are formed adolescent types prolonging themselves into stagnant adulthood.
+More evolved animals take longer before they are ready to hit the ground running.
+But human development can also end too soon.
+During this era, we have a lot of prematurely jaded and cynical young.
+We also have a great many adults whose indentities and behavior patterns have been locked and loaded since middle or high school.
+They are not experiencing prolonged adolescence; they are fully-formed adolescent types prolonging themselves into stagnant adulthood.

-But some highly individualized mutants retain the metamorphic aspect of adolescence, and have not fully formed.
-Some inner will for transformation will not allow them to rigidify into a finished adult form even though it might be decades since biological adolescence should have ended.
-This type of late blooming has its painful drawbacks, but also its developmental advantages.
-The longer and more labyrinthine the path of developmental, the more individualized and novel may be the results.
+However, some highly individualized mutants retain the metamorphic aspect of adolescence and have not fully formed.
+A commitment to consciousness and being metamorphic will keep them from rigidifying into finished adult forms even decades after biological adolescence.
+This type of late blooming has painful aspects but also developmental advantages.
+The longer and more labyrinthine the developmental path, the more individualized and novel the results may be.

-The world is overpopulated with finished exoskeletal types.
-The exoskeletal folks have already been locked and loaded with fundamentalisms and absolutisms that tell them everything they think they need to know.
-Exoskeletal folk are busy scuttling forth, acting out.
-But the world also needs more interiorized folk, the personifications of evolution’s attempts to experiment with the human form, those who live in prolonged states of metamorphosis.
+The world needs interiorized folk, the personifications of evolution’s attempts to experiment with the human form, those who live in prolonged states of metamorphosis.

-Consider this a propitious time to allow the metamorphosis of prolonged adolescence, and honor the path of the late bloomer.
+Consider this an auspicious time to allow the metamorphosis of prolonged adolescence and honor the path of the late bloomer.

 See: An Interdimensional Traveler’s Codex